-Today, we tackle The Starter Kitchen, bringing you everything you need to eat right on your own in your first adult apartment.
+Today, we tackle The Starter Kitchen, bringing you everything you need to eat right in your first adult apartment.

 Mercer Culinary Genesis Chef's Knife

 Why Buy: The experts love this eight-inch blade, citing a durability and flexibility that make it an excellent option if you’re only going to have one knife.
-At less than $27, it’s a better value than virtually all other options, meaning you can spend your hard-earned dollars on high-quality food to slice and dice.
+It offers better value than virtually all other options, meaning you can spend your hard-earned dollars on high-quality food to slice and dice.

 OXO Good Grips Utility Cutting Board